What is in this leaflet

 - any medicines used to treat high blood pressure (e.g. diltiazem and verapamil)

-- medicines used to treat rapid heart rhythm (e.g. quinidine and adenosine)
+- medicines used to treat rapid heart rhythm or assess heart function (e.g. quinidine, adenosine and regadenoson)

 - medicines used to treat myasthenia gravis (e.g. neostigmine, distigmine and related medicines)